RadioAstronomySoftwareGroup/pyuvsim/README.md

 on the moon.
 If you would like these tools as well as the full simulator, install `pyuvsim` with `pip install pyuvsim[all]` (or use the `[healpix]`, `[casa]` or `[moon]` options to only get the dependencies for each of those functionalities).

+If you are planning to develop `pyuvsim` on Windows, you can install all necessary dependencies with `pyuvsim[windows-dev]`.

 If you wish to manage dependencies manually read on.